The Asian Studies program is part of the School of Languages and Cultures.

 |Geographical/Cultural regions||Suggested unit of study|

-Students intending to complete Honours must have qualified for the award of the pass degree with a major in Asian Studies.
-You will have completed 48 senior credit points with a Credit average or better which includes the 36 senior credit points required for a major and 12 additional credit points.
-As part of this requirement you must have completed ASNS3690 Approaches to Research in Asian Studies, or equivalent subject if you are entering Honours from another University.
+Students intending to complete Honours must have a major in Asian Studies with an average of 70 percent or above, including ASNS3690 Approaches to Research in Asian Studies, or equivalent subject if you are entering honours from another university.

 Program website: sydney.edu.au/arts/asian_studies